Methods of Enforcing Child Support Orders

 - Liens – Also when a person owes at least $1,000 in back child support, liens can be placed on real and personal property, which allow debts to be collected when the property is sold or refinanced.

 - Financial Institution Data Match – When a person owes at least $500 in back child support, he or she is subject to a data match system that identifies accounts belonging to people are not paying child support, so that liens and levies may be placed on their funds.

 In addition to these methods of enforcement, the state may also attempt garnishments, federal prosecution, criminal non-support, and IRS full collection.
 The state may also suspend or revoke personal and/or professional licenses, including a person’s driver’s license.

 Experienced Legal Counsel for Alabama Families

-If you seek to enforce a child support order in Alabama, or if you have questions about child support and other issues accompanying divorce, contact Lana Hawkins, at Hawkins Law LLC for sound legal advice from an experienced family law attorney.
+If you seek to enforce a child support order in Alabama, or if you have questions about child support and other issues accompanying divorce, contact Lana Hawkins, at The Hawkins Law Firm for sound legal advice from an experienced family law attorney.